coinlab/bitcoin-docs/a-bitcoin-primer.md

 the customer who paid for them (which was odd during the holiday gift-giving season).

-By publicizing her frustrating experience with support on her blog, she eventually got an apology from PayPal, and they unfroze her account.
+By publicizing her frustrating experience on her blog, she eventually got an apology from PayPal, and they unfroze her account.
 But there are many similar stories from other PayPal users who have had accounts closed or funds frozen.
 Without an audience to create a public outcry, many still haven't